tum-esm/pyra/joss/paper.md

 _Pyra CLI_ is designed to offer a text-based interface, which allows full control over _Pyra Core_ without the need for a graphical user interface.
 Switching to CLI mode enables different teams of the community to easily integrate Pyra into their existing hardware solutions and keep their custom control logic for measurements.
 It is possible to temporarily disable external CLI-based measurement decisions by switching back to Manual mode.

 The CLI is structured into different command groups (config, core, logs, plc, state).
 The config commands can read and write the `config.json` file and validate its structural integrity before updating to a new configuration, while the state commands read the latest content of `state.json`.
-The core commands allow direct interaction with the _Pyra Core_ process and manage that only one instance of the _Pyra Core_ process is running at the same time.
+The core commands allow direct interaction with the _Pyra Core_ process and ensure that only one instance of the _Pyra Core_ process is running at a time.
 The PLC commands interact with the integrated sensors and actors inside the TUM enclosures.

 _Pyra CLI_ is also integrated into _Pyra UI_ and handles communication between the graphical user interface and _Pyra Core_.